leancodepl/flutter-at-mini/labs/week3/README.md

 ### Tips & requirements

+- All the required data is available in the `Bookstore` class from the local `bookstore_data`package.
 - To format dates, use the `DateFormat` from the [`intl`][intl] package
 - To easily create new stateless widgets, use the `stless` snippet
 - Use `context.go` or `context.push` to navigate between pages
 - ***Do not*** use built-in complex widgets, like `ListTile`
 - For tappable widgets, you use `InkWell` or various [`Button` widgets][buttons]
 - The simplest way to display images is `Image.network`
 - Ensure the layouts are at least somewhat responsive, i.e. there are no overflow warnings.
 Optionally, you can provide different layouts for different breakpoints.

 [intl]: https://pub.dev/packages/intl